 The results of Section 4 are consistent with a number of potential mechanisms.
 Our hypothesis is that employee satisfaction has particularly high value in flexible labor markets, but the market does not fully incorporate this value immediately upon list publication.
 However, there are alternative explanations.
 First, the abnormal returns stem from risk rather than mispricing - since employee satisfaction is an intangible asset worth little in bankruptcy, the BCs may be particularly vulnerable to changes in economic conditions.
 It is unclear why an omitted risk factor would vary with labor market flexibility, but additional analyses can be conducted to assess this hypothesis.
-Second, employee satisfaction creates neither positive nor negative value, but the market erroneously thinks that it represents wasteful expenditure, and so reacts negatively to list inclusion; the subsequent superior returns reflect the correction of this mispricing.
-This explanation would require the negative returns to employee satisfaction in other countries to result from the market erroneously thinking that it is value-creating and incorrectly reacting positively to list inclusion.21
+Second, employee satisfaction creates neither positive nor negative value, but the market erroneously thinks that it represents wasteful expenditure, and so reacts negatively to list inclusion; the subsequent superior returns to employee satisfaction in other countries to result from the market erroneously thinking that it is value-creating and incorrectly reacting positively to list inclusion.21